williamahm/Projects/README.md

 # Projects
-Different projects which I have worked on to showcase my existing knowledge and capabilities
+Different projects which I have worked on to showcase my existing knowledge and capabilities.